 During his exile, he travelled extensively around the countries of the Mediterranean (including Egypt, Italy, Sicily and Phoenicia), Eastern Europe (including the Crimean Peninsula in modern Ukraine) and Mesopotamia (Babylon and the Persian capital Susa).
 He also lived in several places in Greece including Athens (then at its peak) and Sparta.

 After his travels he wrote a book called Historia.
 The Greek word and the concept (History) have come into the English language via Latin.
 He is known as "The Father of History".
 The book was written between 430 BC and 424 BC and is now divided into nine books.
 Modern scholarship credits him with for the ethnography and anthroplogy in his writings as he describes customs and cultures without prejudice.
 His historical accounts are carefully collected and generally unbiased.

 His accounts describe battles (especially between Athens and Sparta and between Greece and Persia), stories about foreign lands and cultures, natural phenomena, geographical explorations, customs, monuments (like the Egyptian pyramids), sporting events (like the Olympics), religious festivals and political events.
 Much of our detailed knowledge of the ancient Greek, Egyptian and Persian world is derived from his writings.

 Another story tells of the annual flooding of the Nile in Egypt being caused by melting snowfall.
-Again Herodotus was skeptical that Africa, the hottest continent, could have snow.
-Modern geographers know that snow capped mountains are one of the sources of this inportant river.
+Again Herodotus was sceptical that Africa, the hottest continent, could have snow.
+Modern geographers know that snow capped mountains are one of the sources of this important river.